Melbourne Research Alliance to End Violence against women and their children (MAEVe)

 Based at the University of Melbourne, MAEVe is a network of interdisciplinary researchers focused on addressing the complex problem of violence against women and their children.
 MAEVe strives to make a difference to the lives of individuals, families and communities through collaboration and participatory research co-designed with survivors.

 MAEVe draws together research and evaluation capacity from across the university in partnership with community, specialist sector, health and government agencies, as well as lived experience.
+With a renewed focus, MAEVe is now placing greater emphasis on engaging and supporting early and mid-career researchers in this field.
+If you would like to get involved in our growing community, please contact us or sign up to our newsletter.

 Watch recordings from recent MAEVe seminars